A Glug of Oil

 Instructions

-1. Cut the chicken into 1cm chunks, then put into a large frying pan with 2 tablespoons of oil and a pinch of salt and pepper.
+1. Cut the chicken into 1cm (1 inch) chunks, then put them into a large frying pan with 2 tablespoons of oil and a pinch of salt and pepper.

-2. Roughly chop the mushrooms, finely slice the pancetta, then add both to the pan with the rosemary leaves, anchovies, and torn peppers.
+2. Roughly chop the chestnut mushrooms and tear the oyster mushrooms.
+Finely slice the pancetta, then add them to the pan with the rosemary leaves, anchovies, and torn peppers.

-3. Squash and add the olives (discarding the stones), then turn the heat up to medium-high, tossing regularly until golden.
+3. Squash and add the olives then turn the heat up to medium-high, tossing regularly until golden.

 4. Put the pasta into a large pan, cover with boiling salted water and cook to the packet instructions.

 5. Squash the garlic through a garlic crusher into the chicken pan.
-Finely slice and add the chilli, pour in the wine and passata (I found 400g to be enough), then season to taste.
+Finely slice and add the chilli, pour in the wine (if using) and the passata (I found 400g to be enough), then season to taste.

-6. Tear through and stir in most of the top leafy half of the basil.
+6. Tear through and stir in some basil leaves.

 7. Finely grate the Parmesan.
 Drain the pasta, reserving half a cupful of the starchy cooking water, then tip on to a platter and spoon over the sauce.